donrafty/PowerShell/README.md

 # PowerShell

+## Get-WSUSStatus
+**.DESCRIPTION**
+Get a .csv with the current status of the WSUS server.
+Detailed view of the clients and approved updates in a sperate .csv included too.

 ## Test-ConnectionPort
 **.DESCRIPTION**
 TCP port ping to a target.
 One time or in a loop.
 Logging function integrated.